KunalSingh19/Instagram-database/utils/Readme.md

 # Batch.py

-used to seperate and create check points in for managing bulk data create seperate reeldata file with 100 videos and its data each
+used to seperate and create check points in for managing bulk data create seperate reeldata file with 100 videos and its data each in folder